MicrosoftDocs/fabric-docs/docs/data-factory/connector-mariadb-copy-activity.md

 The following properties are **required**:

-- **Connection**:  Select an MariaDB for Pipeline connection from the connection list.
+- **Connection**:  Select a MariaDB for Pipeline connection from the connection list.
 If no connection exists, then create a new MariaDB for Pipeline connection by selecting **New**.
 - **Use query**: Select from **Table** or **Query**.
     - If you select **Table**:
       - **Table**: Specify the name of the table in the MariaDB to read data.
 Select the table from the drop-down list.